xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/create-data-binding-source.md

 #### Binding a Vector of .NET Objects

-A vector of .NET objects is bound in the same way as a vector of character vectors, i.e. as a `System.Collection`, suitable for binding to the ItemSource property of an `ItemsControl`.
+A vector of .NET objects is bound in the same way as a vector of character vectors, i.e. as a System.Collection, suitable for binding to the ItemSource property of an ItemsControl.
 ```apl
       ↑Easter
 2015 4 12